“You were born an original, don’t die a copy.”

-Many of us at one time or another may have felt that we didn’t belong in a group of our peers: most often in adolescence when we are struggling to find our direction, who we are, what we stand for, and when others around us are wrestling with the same forces of social awkwardness; searching for where we belong before consolidating our worldviews as we find our chosen niche in society.
+Many of us at one time or another may have felt that we didn’t belong in a group of our peers: most often, but not exclusively, in adolescence when we are struggling to find our direction, who we are, what we stand for, and when others around us are wrestling with the same forces of social awkwardness; searching for where we belong before consolidating our worldviews as we find our chosen niche in society.
 But some people continue to search for their place long after others have managed to find theirs.
 They don’t tend to settle as others settle, instead questioning the choices, priorities and values adopted by others in the conventions of the social world or continuing to search for a group in which they can feel a sense of belonging or security.

 Outsiders can choose their role or have it imposed upon them.
-Here are some of the factors I have come across that seem to determine or characterise an outsider’s role, either by electing to choose such a role for themselves in relation to some or most groups of people, or as a consequence of the groups assigning the outsider role to them:
+Here are some of the factors I have come across that seem to determine or characterise an outsider’s role, either by electing to choose such a role for themselves in relation to some or most groups of people, or as a consequence of the group assigning the outsider role to them:

 The Elected Outsider Role